Gregg Berhalter: Chicago Fire

-On October 8, 2024, Berhalter was named head coach and director of football for MLS club Chicago Fire FC starting from the 2025 season.
+On October 8, 2024, Berhalter was named head coach and director of football for MLS club Chicago Fire starting from the 2025 season.
+Under Berhalter's leadership, Chicago Fire FC made it to the Audi 2025 MLS Cup Playoffs, after an eight year postseason drought.

 Personal life

 Berhalter lives in the Lake View neighborhood of Chicago with his wife Rosalind, with whom he has four children.
-One of his sons, Sebastian, plays for the Vancouver Whitecaps and the U.S. national team.
+He met Rosalind while they were in college at the University of North Carolina at Chapel Hill, where she was playing for the women's soccer team.
+His son, Sebastian, plays for Middlesbrough Football Club and the United States national team.

 In March 2023, an investigation by the United States Soccer Federation (USSF) found that Claudio Reyna and his wife Danielle had attempted to retaliate against Berhalter because their son Giovanni was receiving limited playing time at the 2022 World Cup.
 The Reynas were also frustrated by comments made after the Cup about the poor behavior of an anonymous player, who was later revealed to be Giovanni.
 Danielle Reyna attempted to damage Berhalter's career by contacting USSF sporting director Earnie Stewart and USMNT general manager Brian McBride about a fight between Berhalter and his future wife in 1992.
 A USSF probe into the claim found that it was an isolated incident and found no reason not to employ Berhalter as coach.